JoRouss/runelite-ClanEventAttendance/README.md

 A plugin used to generate a list of clan members attending an event.

+It is designed so any clan member can take attendance at an event and post attendance to their clan's social media.

-You press Start at the beginning of the event.
-It then keeps track of who's around you during the event.
-It cumulates the attendance time of every member and tells you how late they were to the event.
+It tracks the event duration and for every clan member, the time spent at the event and how late they joined the event.

-At the end of the event, you press Stop and can copy/paste the attendance list to Discord for example.
+At the end of the event, you can copy/paste the attendance list to your clan's social media, like Discord.

 ![Discord report](/assets/ClanEventAttendance6.png "Discord report")